Doing Business in India – the second fastest growing market in Asia

 How to do business in India

-India offers promising export growth prospects for U.S. agriculture with a large and rapidly expanding middle class, rising disposable incomes and shifting consumption patterns toward higher-value agricultural commodities.
-India’s modern retail sector is expanding, food processors want access to a global supply chain, and food service chefs want to innovate and attract young and higher income consumers who are ready to try new products and global cuisines.
+India is a lucrative export market for U.S. agriculture with a large and rapidly expanding middle class, rising disposable incomes, and shifting consumption patterns toward higher-value and processed products.
+India’s modern retail sector is expanding, food processors want access to a global supply chain, and food service chefs want to innovate and attract consumers.
+The United States is the largest supplier of consumer-oriented exported products to India.
 Exporters should determine if a product has market access and be willing to start small and comply with specific labeling and packaging requirements.

-- India Food Service – Hotel, Restaurant, and Institutional 2016 (PDF)
+- India Food Service – Hotel, Restaurant, and Institutional 2017

-- Listing of Indian Food and Agricultural Trade Shows for 2017 (PDF)
+- Listing of Indian Food and Agricultural Trade Shows for 2018

-- India Food and Agricultural Import Regulations and Standards- Narrative Country Report 2016 (PDF)
+- India Food and Agricultural Import Regulations and Standards- Narrative Country Report 2017